ant-design/ant-design/README.md

 ## Let's build a better antd together [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-`antd` is an open source project, improvements are welcomed.
+`antd` is an open source project; improvements are welcomed.
 If you are interested in contributing to `antd`, you can watch this repository, join in [discussion](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3ADiscussion), or try to implement some [features which have been accepted](https://github.com/ant-design/ant-design/issues?q=is%3Aopen+is%3Aissue+label%3A%22PR+welcome%22).
 Actually, there are [many ways](https://opensource.guide/how-to-contribute/) to contribute.
 And we are always happy to [offer collaborator permission](https://github.com/ant-design/ant-design/issues/3222) for some active contributors.

 ## Install